ExvoidNet/polish-swears/README.md

-# polish-swears
+# Description
-A list of Polish swear word.
+A compiled list of swear words for the English, French & Polish languages.